How to Tell Your Story With Authenticity - Insights from The Outdoor Connection 2024

 Frankie Dewar (she/they) is a Social Media Coach and Marketing Consultant with a focus on using social media for good.
 She is also one of the directors of All The Elements and the person behind the All The Elements social media.
 Frankie spoke about how to approach social media.

-Sabrina Pace-Humphreys (she/her) is the Co-Founder of Black Trail Runners, a charity working to increase the inclusion, participation and representation of black people in trail running.
+Sabrina Pace-Humphreys (she/her) is the Co-Founder and Chief Operating Officer of Black Trail Runners, a community and campaigning charity working to increase the inclusion, participation and representation of people of Black ethnicity in trail running.
 She’s worked in marketing and PR for twenty-five years, and ran her own award-winning PR agency for sixteen years.
-Sabrina gave us tips on traditional press and public relations.

 Personal Branding